gyaaniguy/PCrawl/Readme.md

 ### This is in development stage.
 ```
 PSR-12
-PHPunit tests
+PHPUnit tests
 ```

 ## A PHP scraping library.
-#### Some salient features .
-Many are in TODO:
+#### Some salient features.
+Some in TODO:
 - Flexible , fluent API with Method cascading design pattern
 - Quick on the fly changes to requests.
-Such as changing options lated to cookies, headers etc
+Such as changing options related to cookies, headers etc
 - Support multiple client - curl, guzzle.
 - Easily create different curl 'clients', with different options.
 - Modify Response body using re-useable callback functions